efertsch/phase-0-tracks/web_dev/request_cycle/http_requests.md

-# Common HTTP status codes
+# What are some common HTTP status codes?

 see [SmartLab Software](https://www.smartlabsoftware.com/ref/http-status-codes.htm)